Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 When your child turns 18, several things change at once in the benefits world:

 • SSI redetermination: Eligibility is reassessed under adult disability criteria (not childhood criteria).
 Parental income and resources are no longer deemed — which means some children newly qualify at 18 even if they were denied before.
+About 43% of youth are ultimately terminated after the age-18 redetermination.

 • Medicaid: May shift from family coverage to individual coverage.
 Waiver services may change.